 1 - Genesis 13:16, ''I will make thy seed as the dust of the earth (zerah here is plural)

 2 - (Adam's statement:) ''God hath appointed me another seed instead of Abel'' (zerah here is singular)

-When God said to Abraham: ''in your seed, all nations...'' was he speaking of one seed, or of all the descendents of Abraham?
+When God said to Abraham: ''in your seed, all nations...'' was he speaking of one seed, or of all the descendants of Abraham?

 Let's consider some facts:

-so the question remains: Was He speaking of all of Jacob's descendents (Jews) or only one ?
+— so the question remains: Was He speaking of all of Jacob's descendants (Jews) or only one ?
 There are two points to consider:

 B) Second, the Lord assured Abraham, ''thy seed shall possess the gate of his enemies.''

-It seems that this ''seed of Abraham'' cannot refer to all Abraham's literal descendents, but to ONE (the seed) who will bring a universal blessing and relief from the curse.
+It seems that this ''seed of Abraham'' cannot refer to all Abraham's literal descendants, but to ONE (the seed) who will bring a universal blessing and relief from the curse.

 Rabbi Paul seems to have no doubt about this question of Abraham's seed.
 [Galatians 3:16] ''Now to Abraham and his seed were the promises made.''
 He does not say: ''And to seeds,'' as of many, but as of one. ''And to your seed, '' who is Messiah.